Wells Fargo Maintains Autonation (AN) Equal-Weight Recommendation

 Additional reading:

+- Press Release of AutoNation, Inc. dated July 21, 2023, regarding results of operations for the fiscal quarter ended June 30, 2023.

-- Second Amendment, dated as of March 2, 2023, to the Third Amended and Restated Credit Agreement, dated as of March 26, 2020, by and among AutoNation, Inc., each lender party thereto, and JPMorgan Chase Bank, N.A., as administrative agent for the lenders.
+- Amended and Restated Credit Agreement, dated July 18, 2023, by and among AutoNation, Inc., JPMorgan Chase Bank, N.A., as Administrative Agent, and the other parties thereto.

-- Form of AutoNation, Inc. Stock Unit Award Agreement for grants in 2023.
+- Executive Transition Agreement, dated as of May 23, 2023, by and between AutoNation, Inc. and Joseph T. Lower.

+- Letter Agreement, dated as of April 27, 2023, by and between AutoNation, Inc. and Marc Cannon.

 This story originally appeared on Fintel.